awkena/panGenomeBreedr/docs/reference/pg_list_tables.md

 # List all tables in the database (online)

-This function connects to the public panGenomeBreedr API and retrieves the names of all tables within the database.
+List all tables in the database (online)

 ## Usage